robin840211/pyvjoy/README.md

 ### Usage

 With this library you can easily set Axis and Button values on any vJoy device.
-Low-level bindings are provided in `pyvjoy._sdk` as well as a slightly more 'Pythonic' API in the `pyvjoy.VJoyDevice()` object.
+Low-level bindings are provided in `pyvjoy._sdk`.

 See examples for simple use cases.